-Rust is a strongly typed and safe systems programming language developed by Mozilla.
+Rust (rustlang) is a strongly typed and safe systems programming language developed by Mozilla.
 Over the year, it has become the language of choice to build memory-safe programs while maintaining high performance at scale.
 Usually, Rust is used for files format and protocols parsers but also on critical projects like in the new high-performance browser engine, Servo.

 However, coding using memory-safe language doesn’t mean the code will be bugs-free.
-Different kind of vulnerability like overflows, DoS, UaF, OOB, etc. can still be found and sometime exploited to achieve remote code execution (RCE).
+Different kind of rust security vulnerability like overflows, DoS, UaF, OOB, etc. can still be found and sometime exploited to achieve remote code execution (RCE).

 Goal of this course is to give you all the prerequisites to understand which kind of vulnerability can be found inside Rust code.
-You will learn how to find low hanging fruits bugs manually and automatically using Rust auditing tools.
+You will learn how to find low hanging fruits bugs manually and automatically using Rust security auditing tools.
 Finally, you will discover how to build custom Rust fuzzers, triage/debug crashes and improve your code coverage using different techniques.

 Along this training, students will deal with a lots of hands-on exercises allowing them to internalize concepts and techniques taught in class.

-The first day focuses on Rust code audit and vulnerability research.
+The first day focuses on code audit and Rust security vulnerability research.
 Students will first learn which security mechanism are enforced by default in Rust, which vulnerabilities are the most common and how to detect them.
 Students will have the opportunity to analyze unsafe code and apply much of the theory in practice over small real-life hands-on assignments to highlight aspects of auditing Rust code.

 Assignment 1: Rust introduction and security concepts